UNCLASSIFIED (U)

 2 FAM 233.5 Cooperation with Law Enforcement Authorities

 a.
-To enhance the success of U.S. authorities in identifying alleged offenders, the Department will cooperate with Federal and local law enforcement authorities.
+To enhance the success of U.S. authorities in identifying alleged offenders, the Department will cooperate with federal and local law enforcement authorities.
 Among other steps, the Department of State will:

 (1) Continue educating and informing law enforcement authorities of the relevant principles of international law; and

-(2) Encourage law enforcement personnel in particular to study carefully and consult with the Department on any claim of immunity, so as not to extend immunity from prosecution or other judicial process to persons not entitled to such treatment.
+(2) Encourage law enforcement personnel to study carefully and consult with the Department on any claim of immunity, so as not to extend immunity from prosecution or other judicial process to persons not entitled to such treatment.

 b.
 The Department's general policy with regard to non-resident aliens whose presence in the United States may generate foreign policy interest but who do not enjoy immunity from criminal jurisdiction is to let law enforcement take its course, just as for any other person subject to U.S. jurisdiction, and therefore no Department action would be warranted.
 In the rare case involving such individuals which presents significant foreign policy concerns, communication of such concerns by the Department of State to law enforcement personnel may be justified.
-Department personnel are prohibited from communicating such concerns without properly obtained authority at the appropriate Department level (see 2 FAM 234.2).
+Department personnel are prohibited from communicating such concerns without properly obtained authority at the appropriate Department level (see 2 FAM 234.2(d)).

 2 FAM 233.6 Civil Liability